TotallyInformation/SelfSigned-Cert-Creator/README.md

 Similarly, any private key file absolutely must be kept secure or will be considered compromised.

 # License
 This code is Open Source under an Apache 2 License.
-Please see the apache2-license.txt file for details.
+Please see the LICENSE file for details.

 You may not use this code except in compliance with the License.
 You may obtain an original copy of the License at